chaniniz/ping-pong/README.md

 # Ping-Pong

-This repository contains a simple web-based Galaga style game.
+This repository contains a simple web-based Galaga style game written entirely in JavaScript using Node.js and Express.

 Features:
 - Keyboard controls (arrow keys and space bar).